Click here for a free recording of my webinar on hip vs. lower back pain! How to tell the difference and what to do about it!

 What is the Best Core Exercise After Back Surgery?

-The simple answer: the best exercise is the one you can do with the best form that doesn’t exacerbate your pain or symptoms.
+The simple answer: the best exercise you can do after back surgery is the one you can do with the best form that doesn’t exacerbate your pain or symptoms.

 When I work with patients recovering from back surgery, one of the most common concerns is how to safely exercise to regain strength and mobility.
 Back surgery can be a daunting experience, but with the right guidance, recovery can be smooth and encouraging.
 Since exercise is an important component of the post-surgical rehab process, the big question I always hear is what are the best core exercises to do after back surgery?